-- During camp hours, staff-to-camper ratios for campers ages 5-6 are 1:12 > - During swimming trips, staff-to-camper ratio is 1:8 for all age levels > - During field trips, staff-to-camper ratio is at most 1:12 for all age levels
+- During camp hours, staff-to-camper ratios for campers ages 5-6 are 1:12

+- During swimming trips, staff-to-camper ratio is at most 1:8 for all age levels

+- During field trips, staff-to-camper ratio is at most 1:12 for all age levels

 Every group of campers will be led by a counselor.
 Two staff members must be present at the camp location whenever there are nine or more campers on-site.
 Staff are certified in CPR and first aid.
 Each camp location will have a camp director, assistant camp director or lead counselor on-site at all times when campers are present.
 Parents will find a written delegation of administrative authority posted at each camp location, at the sign-in table.